awslabs/mlspace/frontend/docs/admin-guide/install.md

 ### Application Roles

 We generally expect customers to use their own roles for the {{ $params.APPLICATION_NAME }} APIGW and lambda execution role as well as for the default notebook role.
 While customers may scope these roles down based on the guidelines of their own organization, the following can be used to quickly stand up an instance of {{ $params.APPLICATION_NAME }} for demo purposes only.
-As written, these roles and policies should not be used for production use cases.
+As written these roles and policies should not be used for production usecases.

 The policies below include a number of placeholder variables that you'll need to replace.
-These policies are meant to serve as a starting point and are tightly scoped to the resources {{ $params.APPLICATION_NAME }} expects to use.
-You can relax these restrictions as necessary or make any additional changes required for your environment.
+These policies are meant to serve as a starting point and are tightly scoped to the resources {{ $params.APPLICATION_NAME }} expects to use, you can relax these restrictions as necessary or make any additional changes required for your environment.

 | Variable | Expected Value | Example |
 |----------|----------------|---------|